realtechsupport/c-plus-r/README.md

 	Password for 'https://realtechsupport@github.com'
 	<enter the access token>

-Cd to the c-plus-r directory and  run the following commands to undate your basic python environment:
+Cd to the c-plus-r directory and  run the following commands to update your python environment:

 	chmod +x basics.sh
 	sh basics.sh